JSLegendDev/Miiverse-like-for-HN/README.md

-# Miiverse for HN
+# Miiverse Plaza for HN

-## What if we had something like Miiverse but for HN
+## What if we had something like the Miiverse Plaza but for HackerNews